7 Critical Skills Leaders Need for Successful Management of Change

 7 Critical Skills for Business Leaders Managing Organizational Change

-How can you manage and implement?
 To effectively manage change means being both strategic and tactical.
+Based on our experience, the challenges are often a mixture of both.
 Here are our suggestions for what skills you need as you plan your change management efforts.

 1. Define a Common Understanding